claudiovf/Ref1-Front/README.md

 # Ref1 App

-The new easy to use Formula 1 stats reference web app.
+The new easy to use Formula 1 stats reference progressive web app.
 Visit [Ref1.App](https://ref1.app) to see it live! :relaxed:

 What has:
   * two thumbs